-NASA suit engineers and the Extra-Vehicular Activity (EVA) Projects Office have identified that suit fit in microgravity could become an increasing issue.
+Task Description: NASA suit engineers and the Extra-Vehicular Activity (EVA) Projects Office have identified that suit fit in microgravity could become an increasing issue.
 It has also been noted that crewmembers often need to adjust their suit sizing once they are in orbit.
 This adjustment could be due to microgravity effects on anthropometry and postural changes, and is necessary to ensure optimal crew performance, fit, and comfort in space.
-To date, the only data collected in space to determine the effects of microgravity on physical human changes have been during Skylab, STS-57, and a recent Human Research Program (HRP) study on seated height changes due to spinal elongation, Spinal Elongation (Master Task List [MTL] 221, Principal Investigator Rajulu https:// , (Young, 2011).
-Skylab and the STS-57 studies found that there is a distinct neutral body posture (NBP) based on photographs.
-Additionally, Skylab studies found that crewmembers could experience a stature growth of up to 3 percent.
-The Spinal Elongation study identified that the crewmembers could experience about a 6 percent growth in seated height and a 3 percent stature growth, when exposed to microgravity.
+To date, the only data collected in space to determine the effects of microgravity on physical human changes have been during Skylab, STS-57, and a creent HRP study on seated height changes due to spinal elongation, Spinal Elongation (Master Task List [MTL] 221), (Young, 2011).
+Skylab and the STS-57 studies found that the there is a distinct neutral body posture (NBP) based on photographs.
+Additionally, Skylab studies found that crewmembers could experience about a 6 percent growth in seated height and a 3 percent stature growth, when exposed to microgravity.
 The results thus prove that not all anthropometric measurements have the same microgravity percent growth factor.
 In order for EVA and the suit engineers to properly update the sizing protocol for microgravity, they need additional anthropometric data from space.
-Hence, this study was picked up by the International Space Station (ISS) as Test bed for Analog Research (ISTAR) Program and was sponsored and funded by EVA to gather additional in-flight anthropometric measurements, such as lengths, depths, breadths, and circumferences to determine the changes to body shape and size due to microgravity effects.
-Task Description: It is anticipated that by recording the potential changes to body shape and size, a better suit sizing protocol will be developed for ISS and other space missions.
-In essence, this study will help NASA quantify the impacts of microgravity on anthropometry to ensure optimal crew performance, fit, and comfort.
-Additional in-flight physical changes due to neutral body postures (NBP) and the effects of spaceflight on NBP during extended exposure to microgravity also need to be quantified.
-This study will use simplistic data collection techniques, digital still and video data, to perform photogrammetric analyses to determine the changes that occur to the body shape, size, and NBP while exposed to a microgravity environment.
-The aim of the study is to collect data from a minimum of three subjects per year over a four year time frame leading to a possible 12 subjects total.
-Data would be collected over multiple six month increments starting with increment 39/40 in November 2013.
-A minimum of three data collection sessions is required with an initial in-flight data collection session at approximately FD15.
-Anthropometric measurements will be collected from crew participants during one pre-flight BDC (baseline data collection), three in-flight data collection points (early, mid, and late at minimum), and one post-flight BDC session.
-In-flight data collection will include photo and video based measurements for body lengths and postures, as well as tape measure measurements for body segment circumferences.
-Ground based BDC data collection sessions will be performed in the US Lab mockup and in the Anthropometry and Biomechanics Facility at Johnson Space Center (JSC).
+Hence, this study was picked up by the ISS as Test bed for Analog Research (ISTAR) Program and was sponsored and funded by EVA to gather additional in-flight anthropometric measurements, such as lengths, depths, breadths, and circumferences to determine the changes to body shape and size, duantify the impacts of microgravity also need to be quantified.
+This study will help NASA quantify the impacts of microgravity also need to be quantified.
+This study will use simplistic data collection techniques, digital still and video data, to perform space.
+Hence, this study will use simplistic data collection sessions is required with an initial in-flight data collection sessions is required with an initial in-flight data collection sessions at approximately FD15.
 Rationale for HRP Directed Research: This research is directed because it contains highly constrained research, which requires focused and constrained data gathering and analysis that is more appropriately obtained through a non-competitive proposal.
-Research Impact/Earth Benefits: Task Progress: New project for FY2012.
+Research Impact/Earth Benefits: Task Progress: This year was the first year of the study during which progress was made towards implementing the study on ISS and finalizing the methodology and procedures for use by crewmembers in orbit.
+The study has started recruiting crewmembers for participation starting with Increment 39/40, has began collecting baseline data (pre-flight), and has performed crew procedural training for those that have consented to participating in the study.
 Bibliography Type: Description: (Last Updated: 03/25/2020)